u-siri-ous/various-acsai/ml/1 - Intro to learning paradigms.md

 The correlation coefficient exists to numerically measure the relationship between two variables, i.e. how two variables are _linearly_ related

+The correlation coefficient is resistent to linear transformations, as the variance is resistant to them

 Informally, two variables are _dependent_ if they are _correlated_ and viceversa

 One of the most important correlation coefficients is the **_Pearson correlation coefficient: